bemined/TaskviewsGenesis/README.md

 # Taskviews genesis

-The usage of the **taskviews** R package  with live examples on GitHub pages
+The usage of the **taskviewsVA** R package (visual analytics tools for CRAN task views, L. Borke and S. Bykovskaya) with live examples on GitHub pages

 ## CRAN Task Views statistics